filecoin-project/lotus/documentation/en/cli-lotus.md

 OPTIONS:
    --output value  The output format.
 Supported formats: text, json (default: "text") --limit value   The maximum number of instances.
-A value less than 0 indicates no limit. (default: No limit) --reverse       Reverses the default order of output.  (default: false) --help, -h      show help
+A value less than 0 indicates no limit. (default: 10 when no range is specified.
+Otherwise, unlimited.)
+   --reverse       Reverses the default order of output.  (default: false) --help, -h      show help
 ```